 Visiting KOKS is all about tasting the Faroe Islands in all its gastronomical glory.
 This is the first Michelin-starred restaurant in the Faroe Islands.
-KOKS was rewarded two Michelin stars on February 2019.
+KOKS was rewarded two Michelin stars in February 2019 and again in February 2020 when KOKS was also rewarded with a sustainable emblem by the Michelin Guide.
 The restaurant lies away from the crowds near the lake Leynavatn.

 There are literally no other houses nearby.
 This extraordinary location together with the best fine dining experience in the Faroe Islands will surely make a lasting impression.

 KOKS is an extreme experience.
 Poul Andrias Ziska, the head chef at KOKS, was rewarded Young Chef of the Year by Michelin in 2019.
 In order to get to KOKS you will drive off-road in a Land Rover along Lake Leynavatn.

 KOKS has two Michelin stars which is just crazy.
 Poul Andrias Ziska is the head chef.